 Water Damaged Cell Phones are Tricky Repair Jobs

 When you take into account all the problems that can happen after a “successful” water damage repair, most companies would be lucky to have a 50% success rate.
 So that’s why the warranty policy is so important.
 You don’t want to spend $120 on repairs and two weeks later have to buy a new phone.

 All that said, only you can ultimately decide if you should or shouldn’t get a water damaged phone fixed.
 It may work for you.
 Or maybe you have some invaluable pictures you want to get off your phone and you don’t care if the phone is fully functional.
 Or maybe you just have a couple more weeks until you can upgrade to a new phone.

 Whatever you’re looking for, you should be aware of all the possible problems that can occur even with a professional water damaged cell phone repair.
 And don’t forget to always ask and get in writing how a repair shop’s warranty policy works when you first take it in for repairs.

 You can rely on North Georgia Cell Phone Repair to give you an honest and professional assessment for all of your cell phone repair needs.
-Call 770-569-2202 if you need a professional opinion and are wondering, “Can a water damaged phone be repaired?”
+Call 770-569-2202 if you need a professional opinion and are wondering, if a water damaged phone can be repaired.